khriad991/Learn-git-/readme.md

 readme.md file created for demo

-this it subtitle as like demo
+this it subtitle as like text perpuse